 Crossover controls on a typical marine amp.
 Input connectors (speaker-level or RCA jacks) direct the audio signal to the input stages.
 Crossover mode switches enable or disable full pass, low-pass, or high-pass functions.
 The gain (amplification) of the input signal is accessible here as well.

 Input stages work to block the common problem of “ground loop noise” and allow you to filter out bass or higher frequency sounds (as you like) for the type of system you have.

 Circuitry that provides extremely useful functions like speaker-level inputs, RCA jack inputs, crossovers, and bass boost are part of this section of components, too.

 A step-up switched mode power supply (SMPS), identical to that used in a car amp, creates higher voltages from the +12V supply of the battery.
-This boosts the +12V voltage to provide a higher-power signal that is sent to speaker outputs where high power output can be used.
+This boosts the +12V voltage to create a higher-power supply that is sent to speaker outputs where high power output can be used.

-Without this, just like a marine radio or car stereo you’re limited to the amount of power that is produced from the +12V supply.
+Without this, just like a marine radio or car stereo, you’re limited to the amount of power that’s available using only the +12V supply.
 That’s about 12W-18 watts or so which is pretty small.

 That’s far too little for driving speakers with good volume when you’re enjoying a day on the lake!